snastacia/ORM-Challenge-13-E-commerce/README.md

 In order to use this application, you will need to install Visual Studio Code, Node.js, MySQL, and Insomnia.

-Once the above programs have been installednyou can then initialize the application by doing the following:
+Once the above programs have been installed, you can then initialize the application by doing the following:

--Clone the repository
+1. Clone the repository
--Run NPM install in your terminal to install the Node Package Manager -Edit the .env file as needed
+2. Run NPM install in your terminal to install the Node Package Manager
+3. Edit the .env file as needed
--From there, you'll need to configure the MySQL database, which you can do by running "mysql -u root -p" in your terminal to initialize MySQL and enter your username and password when prompted to log in
+4. From there, you'll need to configure the MySQL database, which you can do by running "mysql -u root -p" in your terminal to initialize MySQL and enter your username and password when prompted to log in
--After you're logged in, run the command "source db/schema.sql" to create the database schema for this application and "npm run seed" to populate the database with inital data
+5. After you're logged in, run the command "source db/schema.sql" to create the database schema for this application and "npm run seed" to populate the database with inital data
--As a last step, you will then invoke the application and sync the Sequelize models to the MySQL database by running the command "npm start" in your terminal
+6. As a last step, you will then invoke the application and sync the Sequelize models to the MySQL database by running the command "npm start" in your terminal

 ## Usage